Date last updated: 8 April 2021

 The Help Hub is a group of qualified therapists who are giving their time freely to help people in your situation.
 You can book a 20 minute chat on Skype, FaceTime or on the telephone.

-You should contact your group coordinator for updates, but it is reasonable to assume that most, if not all, Gingerbread groups will not be having meet ups for the foreseeable future.
+You should contact your group coordinator for updates, but it is reasonable to assume that most, if not all, Gingerbread groups will not be meeting in person for the foreseeable future.

 Many Gingerbread coordinators are encouraging communication through WhatsApp and Facebook as an alternative way for single parents to stay in touch with each other.
 Please be aware that our group coordinators are volunteers and that they are being inundated with messages, so please be understanding if they aren’t able to respond to you right away.